The Slicing Axioms: Introduction

 \subsection{Preliminaries}

 All non-standard notions are introduced in the subsequent sections.
-By \emph{reals} we denote elements of the sets $\baire$, $2^\omega$, or seldom $\mathbb{R}$.
-We take the liberty to freely identify Borel functions with their Borel codes, so whenever we claim that
+By \emph{reals} we mean elements of the sets $\baire$, $2^\omega$, or seldom $\mathbb{R}$.
+We take liberty to freely identify Borel functions with their Borel codes, so whenever we claim that